 Our learning is enriched through the use of:

 - Class ‘big books’ – celebration of learning

 - Visiting speakers, for example, school nurses, PCSOs etc

 We use the Coram Scarf scheme of work.

 - The long-term plan is adapted to have a ‘local influence’ – what is important/relevant for St James pupils

 Relationship and Sex Education at St James

-Although we have chosen to teach PSHE for many years at St James it is now a compulsory part of children’s education in line with the statutory requirements for Relationship and Health Education.
+Although we have chosen to teach PSHE for many years at St James, it is now a compulsory part of children’s education in line with the statutory requirements for Relationship and Health Education.
 All children will receive a weekly PSHE lesson delivered by either the class teacher or a Higher Level Teaching Assistant.
 During these lessons, children will learn about a range of concepts, equipping them with the appropriate knowledge and skills to make healthy, safe and responsible choices in their lives.
-Please see the table above for topics that will be covered for each year group.

 PSHE and RSE lessons at St James will not go beyond the requirements of the Science National curriculum currently.
-There will be an online workshop, at the beginning of Summer 1, offered to parents of year 5.
-This will be led by the school nurse service.
+There will be an online workshop, at the beginning of Summer 1, offered to parents of pupils in Year 5.
+This will be led by the school nursing service.
 This will look at ways of supporting your child through puberty and how to discuss the changes they are going through.
-The DFE have produced “Understanding Relationships and Health Education in your child’s primary school: a guide for parents” .
+The DFE have produced 'Understanding relationships and health education in your child’s primary school: a guide for parents' .
 Please see the document below for this information: